 Ferrite.jl

+Welcome to the documentation for Ferrite.jl!
 Ferrite is a finite element toolbox that provides functionalities to implement finite element analysis in Julia.
-The aim is to be general and to keep mathematical abstractions.
-The main functionalities of the package include:
+The aim is to be i) general, ii) performant, and iii) to keep mathematical abstractions.

 Note